Gwen Stefani Allegedly Insecure Over Blake Shelton, ‘Calls Out’ Miranda Lambert

 “Blake said he’s been carrying around a ton of emotional baggage and guilt since they divorced.”

 As for the location of Stefani during this reunion involving Lambert, she was thousands of miles away, according to the source, who predicted that Gwen would be upset if and when she learned about the incident.
-But it’s not clear if she did discover the alleged depth of the conversation because the insider also claimed that Shelton didn’t tell his girlfriend the truth about Miranda.
+But it’s not clear if she did discover the alleged depth of the conversation, because the insider also claimed that Shelton didn’t tell his girlfriend the truth about Miranda.

 Instead, the country music king allegedly told Stefani that he “avoided” Lambert and “didn’t speak to her at all.”
 However, the source had additional insights about the potential bombshell.

-“When Gwen finds out she’ll go nuts,” said the insider.
 “Gwen has always been insecure and jealous over Blake’s womanizing ways.”

-Moreover, the source contended that Shelton’s reunion with Miranda “could be the nail in the coffin” for his relationship with his girlfriend.
-While the Nashville meeting appears to portend possible problems for Blake and Gwen, how does Lambert feel about her ex-husband and his gal pal?

 Rather than make a commitment to endless interviews pouring out her feelings about Shelton, Miranda has shared her emotions in her new double album, The Weight of These Wings, according to E News.

-Lambert turned to her life to inspire her new songs, and she opened up about her emotional pain over her divorce; the challenges of picking herself up, dusting herself off, and moving on, and her new love with Anderson East.
-Miranda doesn’t hold back in sharing how she feels about what she lost in the divorce, but she also revealed what she learned and gained.
+Lambert turned to her life to inspire her new songs, and she opens up about her emotional pain over her divorce; the challenges of picking herself up, dusting herself off, and moving on, and her new love with Anderson East.
+Miranda doesn’t hold back in sharing how she feels about what she lost in the divorce, but also what she learned and gained.

 In “Runnin’ Just in Case,” Lambert uses her split from Shelton for material.